-The BSABSA - Bank Secrecy Act.
-(1) U.S. legislation aimed toward preventing criminals from using financial institutions to hide or launder money.
-(2) One of the Bond Studio Services handling KYC/KNB required by the Bank Secrecy Act. is a U.S. law requiring financial institutions in the United States to assist U.S. government agencies in detecting and preventing money laundering and terrorist financing.
+The BSABSA - The Bank Secrecy Act (BSA) is U.S. legislation aimed toward preventing criminals from using financial institutions to hide or launder money.
+The law requires financial institutions to provide documentation to regulators whenever their clients deal with suspicious cash transactions involving sums over $10,000. is a U.S. law requiring financial institutions in the United States to assist U.S. government agencies in detecting and preventing money laundering and terrorist financing.

 Because it applies to our bank sponsor partners, Bond is contractually obligated to adhere to it because the banks outsource their BSA obligations to Bond (and Brands).

 The BSA has been amended several times, including the USA PATRIOT Act of 2001, which requires that financial institutions comply with the stricter Know Your Customer (KYC) rules:

 - Customer Identification Program (CIP) - bank required to form a reasonable belief that it knows the true identity of each customer

 - Customer Due Diligence (CDD) - bank required to gather relevant info about the customer & evaluate for any potential risk for the organization or money laundering/terrorist financing activities